lukehalley/MigrateChart/outreach/projects/swarmnode/OUTREACH.md

 ```
 Saw your participation is low (happens to everyone).

-We built live tracking for migrations.
-Let us set you up FREE for the next 48 hours to see if it helps boost numbers.
+We built migrate-chart.fun to show holders complete price action.
+Working with ZERA and PAYAI.

-If it works, we can talk pricing.
+Let us set you up FREE for 48 hours to help with transparency.
+If useful, we can discuss pricing.
 If not, no charge.
 ```

 ---